mike7d7/qalcdroid/README.md

 ## Status

-This project is perfectly usable as a daily driver: all functions, units (except currencies), and variables work as expected.
+This project is perfectly usable as a daily driver: all functions, units, and variables work as expected.